terodox/terodox.tech/content/posts/2020-03-01--intro-to-aurora-serverless/index.md

 Let's walk through the different parts of the CDK stack we need.

+We start with creating a Virtual Private Cloud (VPC).
+This will be the network that our cluster lives in.

 ```javascript
 const vpc = new Vpc(this, 'Vpc', {
     cidr: '10.0.0.0/16',